carterleffen/theory-of-mind/readme.md

 This repository presents a Python script that enhances Theory of Mind (ToM) performance in Large Language Models (LLMs) by leveraging in-context learning techniques described in the paper: [Boosting Theory-of-Mind Performance in Large Language Models via Prompting](https://arxiv.org/pdf/2304.11490.pdf) by [Shima Rahimi Moghaddam](https://twitter.com/Shima_RM_) and [Christopher J. Honey](https://twitter.com/chrishoney).
 ToM is a crucial aspect of human-like reasoning that allows understanding of agents' beliefs, goals, and mental states.
 Improving LLMs' ToM performance is essential for common-sense reasoning and enabling effective interactions with humans.

+I've included a sample CSV output of the script running through 20 scenarios.

 ## Features

 - **Automatic Splitting**: Our script accepts paragraphs combining scenario and question, and automatically splits them into separate scenario and question components using the LLM.